RyeL1te/Plugin-Hub/README.md

 ## 🎯 Overview

-The Highlite Plugin Hub serves as the official registry for Highlite plugins.
+The Ryelite Plugin Hub serves as the official registry for Ryelite plugins.
 It provides:

 - **Automated Distribution**: Seamless plugin installation and updates
 - **Version Management**: Track and manage plugin versions